alphagov/govuk_frontend_toolkit/README.md

 If you are not using a Rails project you can include the toolkit as a [git submodule](https://www.kernel.org/pub/software/scm/git/docs/git-submodule.html).

-To add the submodule to your project run the following command subsituting the path to a subdirectory in your project's assets directory:
+To add the submodule to your project run the following command substituting the path to a subdirectory in your project's assets directory:

     $ git submodule add https://github.com/alphagov/govuk_frontend_toolkit.git ./path/to/assets/govuk_toolkit

 We recommend you use `https` rather than `ssh` for submodules as they don't require key exchanges when deploying to remote servers.

-If you clone a project with the toolkit submodule installed you will need to intialise the submodule with the following command:
+If you clone a project with the toolkit submodule installed you will need to initialise the submodule with the following command:

     $ git submodule init